 While the primary purpose of Port Taranaki's main breakwater is to protect the harbour from the open sea, it is also a fully operational facility.

-It includes two berths, one which offers a length of 150 metres and is protected by a 200 metre long, 5 metre high wave wall.
+It includes two berths, one which offers a length of 150 metres, and depth 9.5 metres, and is protected by a 200 metre long, 5 metre high wave wall.
 The berth is multipurpose, and primarily used for coastal bulk traders and offshore support.
 A special feature of this berth is that it has heavy lift capacity.

-The second berth has special facilities to cater for the needs of Taranaki's offshore oil and gas operations.
+The second berth, is 98 metres in lengh and has a depth of 7.5 metres.
+It has special facilities to cater for the needs of Taranaki's offshore oil and gas operations.
 These include cutting shed, bulk cement and drilling mud blending equipment, potable water via a 4-inch line and 2000m² of sealed laydown.

 Port Taranaki-based fishing vessels also make heavy use of the main breakwater, tying up at other smaller berths along its inner side for offloading and provisioning.